-The Miras International School (MIS) in Almaty was founded to connect Kazakhstan with global education through the best practices of the International Baccalaureate and the Kazakhstani national programmes.
-MIS is a private, non-profit, K to 12 co-educational school providing a high quality education, leading to Kazakh and international qualifications for the local and expatriate communities.
+The Miras International School (MIS) in Almaty was founded by the Nursultan Nazerbayev Education Foundation to connect Kazakhstan with global education through the best practices of the International Baccalaureate and the Kazakhstani national programmes.
+MIS is a private, non-profit, K to 12 coeducational school, providing a high quality education, leading to Kazakh and international qualifications for the local and expatriate communities.
 The main languages of instruction are English, Kazak and Russian.
 MIS is committed to educating all students to their full potential.
 They are encouraged to develop a joy of learning, independent thinking and freedom of expression while maintaining a sense of responsibility to others through respect and cooperation.
 Our greater purpose is to equip our students to lead constructive and fulfilling lives, to appreciate and respect a diverse range of cultures and to have a sense of service and responsibility towards the world community.